mlabuda2/nf-tower-docs/docs/compute-envs/k8s.md

     kubectl describe secret $SECRET | grep -E '^token' | cut -f2 -d':' | tr -d '\t'
     ```

-    Replace `<SERVICE-ACCOUNT-NAME>` with the name of the service account create in the [Cluster preparation](https://github.com/seqeralabs/nf-tower-k8s/blob/master/cluster-preparation.md#2-service-account--role-creation) step.
-    If you followed the example in the guide, it should be `tower-launcher-sa`.
+    Replace `<SERVICE-ACCOUNT-NAME>` with the name of the service account created in the [cluster preparation](/compute-envs/k8s/#cluster-preparation) instructions.
+If you followed the example in those instructions, it should be `tower-launcher-sa`.

 **7.** Enter Kubernetes **Master server** URL